daveabrock/daveabrock.github.io/_posts/2017-02-04-publish-your-localhost-with-the-world-using-localtunnel.markdown

 There are several options you could consider.
 You could use a cloud service like [Microsoft Azure](https://azure.microsoft.com/en-us/) or [Amazon Web Services](https://aws.amazon.com), but you'll need to register, configure, and eventually pay.
 [Now](https://www.npmjs.com/package/localhost-now) is great, but it only serves up static files.
 [Ngrok](https://ngrok.com/) is full-featured and robust, but if you're looking for a quick solution with minimal configuration you should look elsewhere.

-I prefer [Localtunnel](https://localtunnel.github.io/www/) and its amazing simplicity.
+I prefer [Localtunnel](https://localtunnel.github.io/www/)and its amazing simplicity.
 Its simplicity should not be taken as a deficiency, [as others have noted](https://news.ycombinator.com/item?id=7585056).
 Once I download the package, all I need to do is tell Localtunnel the port I am working on—then I get back a public URL I can share with anyone in the world.

 You can get Localtunnel from a Node.js package.
 (If you need Node, download it from [this site](https://nodejs.org/en/download/), and of course confirm the installation by typing `node -v` in your shell.)